The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experiments

 \subsubsection{Do LMs Backup Ordering Information?}

-To test whether the LM backbone generates its own ordering information, we perform an interchange intervention experiment analogous to that described in Section~\ref{subsec:vision_encoder}, but under the ablated-vision setting described above (e.g. the LM gets images with no ordering information from the vision encoder).
+To test whether the LM backbone generates its own ordering information, we perform an interchange intervention experiment analogous to that described in Section~\ref{subsec:vision_encoder}, but under the ablated-vision setting described above (e.g., the LM gets images with no ordering information from the vision encoder).
 In contrast to earlier experiments, here we patch only the square-associated visual tokens, rather than the entire strips.

 If the LM backbone generates ordering information independently, then patching square tokens from a counterfactual run should transfer this order information and induce a change in the final output.
 If not, the model’s prediction should remain unchanged.
-The results are shown in Fig.~\ref{fig:secondary_mech}.
-We observe a flip in model prediction according to order information only in intermediate layers, within the range of 13-17.
-This indicates that, when vision-derived ordering information is removed, the LM backbone forms its own ordering representations in these middle layers, and that patching these representations switches the prediction according to the patched order, causally affecting the final prediction.
+The results in Fig.~\ref{fig:secondary_mech} show a flip in model prediction according to order information at middle layers.
+This indicates that, when vision-derived ordering information is removed, the LM backbone forms its own ordering representations in middle layers, and that patching these representations switches the prediction according to the patched order.
+See App.~\ref{app:criss-cross} for other settings and models.

 Together, these results indicate that VLMs rely on two sources of ordering information: a primary signal originating from the vision encoder and projector module, and a secondary signal generated within the LM backbone.
 While the vision-derived signal dominates when present, the LM backbone can partially reconstruct ordering information and act as a backup mechanism.
 Supporting evidence for this interpretation is provided in Figs.~\ref{fig:strip_patching},~\ref{fig:app_strip_gemma},~\ref{fig:app_strip_qwen}, where we show that vertically arranged objects strengthen ordering signals in the same intermediate LM layers, indicating the LM backbone enhances the ordering information provided by the vision embedding in these cases.